-Timings: 5:00 AM – 2:00 AM (Outdoor gardens)
+- Timings: 5:00 AM – 2:00 AM (Outdoor gardens)

-Free Guided Tours at the National Museum of Singapore
+6. Free Guided Tours at the National Museum of Singapore

 The oldest museum in Singapore, established in 1849, the National Museum offers free guided tours and that too in different languages.
 Singapore History Gallery (Level 1), Life in Singapore Galleries (Level 2), We Built a Nation Galleries, Treasures of the World Exhibition, and Treasures of the World Exhibition are galleries where these tours take place.

 - Location: 93 Stamford Road

-Timings: 10 AM to 7 PM (everyday)
+- Timings: 10 AM to 7 PM (everyday)

-Enjoy a free art tour
+7. Enjoy a free art tour

-There are a number of hotels in Singapore that organize their art collections and put it on display.
+There are a number of hotels in Singapore that organize their art collections and put them on display.
 Known for organizing rotating exhibitions, the Pan Pacific’s Public Art Space is one of the places of display.
 The other art display area is the public areas of Marina Bay Sands where Circle and Irregular Bands in the lobby and Sol LeWitt’s Arcs must be visited.

 For art aficionados, there are other wonders too.
 Get spoiled by viewing at the Dale Chihuly glass blowing, to huge Frank Stella installations and the amazing Warhols close to the ballroom.
 Another prime attraction is the Ritz-Carlton Millenia where you can attend an iPod tour for half an hour and have a look at the wonderful collection.

-Timings: All around the year
+- Timings: All around the year

-Walk the Southern Ridges
+8. Walk the Southern Ridges

-Offering stunning views of the lush surroundings, walking on an open-space 10 km of walkway connecting Mount Faber Park, Telok Blangah Hill Park, HortPark, Kent Ridge Park and Labrador Nature Reserve is definitely a wonderful experience.
+Offering stunning views of the lush surroundings, walking on an open-space 10 km of the walkway connecting Mount Faber Park, Telok Blangah Hill Park, HortPark, Kent Ridge Park and Labrador Nature Reserve is definitely a wonderful experience.

 - Location: Between Mount Faber and National University of Singapore

-Timings: Any time of the week
+- Timings: Any time of the week

-Attend free concerts of the Singapore Symphony Orchestra
+9. Attend free concerts of the Singapore Symphony Orchestra

 If listening to music under the open sky seems to be a good idea, then attending a free concert of Singapore Symphony Orchestra at the Botanical garden would be great.
-Under its community outreach program, free concerts are organized by the SSO different locations like the Singapore Racecourse, several tertiary institutions, and the Singapore Botanic Gardens.
+Under its community outreach program, free concerts are organized by the SSO at different locations like the Singapore Racecourse, several tertiary institutions, and the Singapore Botanic Gardens.

 In case your taste lies in classical, visit the Classics at the Park sessions that take place at the Botanic Gardens.
 The ambiance is green and lovely.
 To get your favorite spot, come early and yes, do bring a picnic basket.

 - Location: 1 Cluny Road (Botanical Garden)

-Timings: Different concerts have different timings that can be confirmed from the official websites
+- Timings: Different concerts have different timings that can be confirmed from the official websites

-Relax at East Coast Park
+10. Relax at East Coast Park

 BBQ pits are complimentary.
 One can also enjoy free camping by seeking a camping permit, which is also available online.

 - Location: Along East Coast Parkway and East Coast Park Service Road

-Timings: 7:00 PM to 7:00 AM
+- Timings: 7:00 PM to 7:00 AM

 11. Spot wild dolphins at the Sisters’ Islands Marine Park

 Visit the Sisters’ Islands Marine Park to relish the site of blue waters.
 This is also the site of the richest coral reefs in Singapore.
 Thus, it is an ideal place for snorkeling, as well as wild dolphin spotting.
 The region is known for its rich biodiversity.